- Your Chime® Checking Account comes with a Visa® Debit Card, no monthly fees or minimum balance fees.

 5. What Is the Best Prepaid Card to Get?

-• Flexibility: Cards may offer multiple options for monthly or pay-as-you-go usage fees.
-We like the for its flexible usage fees.
+- Flexibility: Cards may offer multiple options for monthly or pay-as-you-go usage fees.
+We like the NetSpend® Visa® Prepaid Card for its flexible usage fees.
 This Visa prepaid card can be used everywhere Visa is accepted.

-• Budgeting: Some cards offer online banking tools to help you manage your money.
-The tools that accompany the let you categorize transactions, set spending limits, and track up to four cards, both online and through the phone app.
+- Budgeting: Some cards offer online banking tools to help you manage your money.
+The tools that accompany the Bluebird® American Express® Prepaid Debit Account let you categorize transactions, set spending limits, and track up to four cards, both online and through the phone app.

-• Cash back rewards: A few prepaid debit cards pay cash rewards, but the top one is the .
-This card gives you 1% cash back on all purchases of up to $3,000 spent per month.
-The also provides cash back rewards for purchases made at Walmart stores, and the pays 1% back on all purchases up to the set limit.
+- Cash back rewards: A few prepaid debit cards pay cash rewards.
+The Walmart MoneyCard® provides cash back rewards for purchases made at Walmart stores, and the pays 1% back on all purchases up to the set limit.

-• Direct deposit: We think the is your best bet if you arrange for direct deposit of your paychecks and/or government benefits.
+- Direct deposit: We think the PayPal Prepaid Mastercard® is your best bet if you arrange for direct deposit of your paychecks and/or government benefits.
 Using the card can shave two days off the time it takes to receive your money.
 You can transfer funds between the card and your PayPal account, but you do need a PayPal account.

-• Fewest Fees: You can reload the for free from several sources, including cash or a debit card transfer at a Walmart store, as well as mobile check deposit and direct deposit.
+- Fewest Fees: You can reload the Bluebird® American Express® Prepaid Debit Account for free from several sources, including cash or a debit card transfer at a Walmart store, as well as mobile check deposit and direct deposit.
 Moreover, the card doesn’t charge an activation fee or a card fee when you buy the card online.
-This card also the card charges no monthly fee or pay-as-you-go fee, and you won’t pay fees to use the card at a MoneyPass© ATM or to transfer money to or from other Bluebird accounts, linked Family Accounts, or SetAside® Accounts.

 6. Can I Build Credit With a Prepaid Card?

 Prepaid cards can’t hurt your credit, nor will they help you build it.
-A prepaid card has no credit line, so when it comes to your credit score, prepaid cards are as neutral as Switzerland.
+They have no true credit line, so when it comes to your credit score, prepaid cards are as neutral as Switzerland.

-• Prepaid cards are safer than cash.
-It’s not just that money in a lost wallet is gone forever.
+- Safer than cash: It’s not just that money in a lost wallet is gone forever.
 Many prepaid cards are insured and give you the opportunity to recover your money if the card is lost or stolen.
-Additionally, regulations instituted in 2019 expanded the protections available to holders of prepaid cards.
+Additionally, regulations instituted in 2019 expanded the protections available to cardholders.

-• Cash spending is hard to track.
-When you pay for everything with cash, it’s almost impossible to budget effectively.
+- Cash spending is hard to track: When you pay for everything with cash, it’s almost impossible to budget effectively.
 To track your spending, you’d have to keep all your receipts every day and then transcribe them to a spreadsheet or budget software.
 By contrast, prepaid cards can provide you with online or printed statements that make tracking easier.
-Some card issuers offer apps to automatically classify and track prepaid card usage.
-Budgeting and budget tracking are the foundation of financial responsibility, a core activity that will help you learn to control your spending habits.

-• Prepaid cards require you to monitor your balance.
-You can’t just load your card and forget it, lest you find your card declined at your favorite restaurant or grocery store.
+- Require you to monitor your balance: You can’t just load your card and forget it, lest you find your card declined at your favorite restaurant or grocery store.
 Staying on top of your card balances is another core activity for financial responsibility.

-• Prepaid cards facilitate online shopping.
-It’s hard to take advantage of lower online prices if you don’t have a way to transact securely.
+- Facilitate online shopping: It’s hard to take advantage of lower online prices if you don’t have a way to transact securely.
 A prepaid card enables you to make secure card-not-present purchases, which could result in significant savings on necessities.

-• Prepaid cards teach you to live without debt.
-Credit cards make it easy to generate debt and incur interest charges when you carry balances.
+- Teach you to live without debt: Credit cards make it easy to generate debt and incur interest charges when you carry balances.
 Prepaid cards are like training wheels — the money management skills they help you develop can condition you to use credit cards without carrying balances.
-If and when you graduate to a credit card, paying your entire balance each month can mean you don’t pay any interest.
-That’s assuming you have a grace period.

 For whatever reason, many schools just don’t teach financial literacy.
 It’s up to you to develop good habits, and using prepaid cards can be a helpful step in that direction.
 If you want a card that’s easy to get approved for and can help you build credit, consider a secured credit card.